spageektti/rubber-ducky/README.md

 ### Good luck!

-This project was made as a submission to the Repl.it Template Jam.
-It has helped me learn so much about both javascript and Discord bots!
+This was made as a submission to the Repl.it Template Jam.
+Compiling it has helped me learn so much about both javascript and Discord bots!

-I'm not a professional programmer, so please keep improving on what I have, and I really hope you guys can use it to make very cool bots of your own. :D
+I'm not a professional programmer, so please keep improving on what I have.
+Looking forward to see what you create! :D

 -- Faustine W.